eqsdxr/web-api-example/README.md

 uv sync
 ```

-- Make sure you\'re in the project's root.
+- Make sure you\'re in the project's root before using the following scripts.

 To run tests:
 ```bash